think-privacy/ThinkPrivacy/faq.md

 **CAN I QUOTE THINKPRIVACYS’S TEXT ON MY OWN SITE?
 CAN I TRANSLATE SWITCHING SOCIAL INTO ANOTHER LANGUAGE?**

-Yes, the text on ThinkPrivacy is available under a GNU AFFERO GENERAL PUBLIC LICENSE Version 3.
-Please remember to link back to ThinkPrivacy if you use content from this site, and to include a link to this licence.
+Yes, the text on ThinkPrivacy is available under Creative Commons Attribution-Share Alike 4.0.
+Please remember to link back to ThinkPrivacy if you use content from this site.